Guardianship Attorney in Michigan

-A full-time guardian in Michigan has the same exact power as a custodial parent except the guardian is not obligated to support the child with their own money.
+A full-time guardian has the same exact power as a custodial parent except the guardian is not obligated to support the child with their own money.
 The guardian’s powers are “care, custody and control” of the minor child.
-This means the guardian decides where the child will live, which can be inside or outside of Michigan.
-In Michigan, a guardian also has the power to make medical decisions for the minor, and decisions regarding other professional care and treatment.
+This means the guardian decides where the child will live, which can be inside or outside of the state.
+Guardians also have the power to make medical decisions for the minor, and decisions regarding other professional care and treatment.

 A limited guardian has the same powers except they cannot consent to the adoption of the child.